It might be handy to import Windows Events in a SQL database. This can be adapted to every database (just used MySQL as an example) as the target.

 -createTable:ONlogparser will try to create the table schema, but sometimes the created schema will have columns which are too short.
 This is because logparser doesn't know MySQL.
 Therefore you'd get errors like “Data too long for column ‘Strings’ at row 1”.
 You'll have to issue some

-Because now you already have the table you can leave out the
+Because you already have the table in your database you can leave out the

 -createTable:ONparameter and it should import successfully.
 You need this param only for the first time.
 Subsequent imports won't need that parameter.